Curriculum – History

 Assessment

-• 2 x 10 mark essay questions (French Revolution)
+• 10 mark essay questions in Autumn Term 2 (French Revolution)

 • Regular factual recall assessments